thanasis457/LinkedIn-Scraper/README.md

 ### Notes on the backend scraper
 When starting the backend server, a window should open up prompting you to login to your LinkedIn.
-Sign in as this will be the account used accessing and scraping other accounts
+Sign in as this will be the account used for accessing and scraping other accounts

 ### Ports
 The backend occupies port ```5600``` but you can also configure that manually in the code.